MagicCube/mxframework-core/README.md

 };
 ```

-And now we have a class inherits from Animal.
+Let's have a class inherits from Animal.
 ```javascript
 scripts/your/namespace/Cat.js